City Vision University: Financial Aid, Federal Loans & Grants

 Federal Student Aid: Loans & Pell Grants Procedures

-City Vision College has been approved by the US Department of Education to participate in Title IV federal student aid programs for those in our degree programs.
-Students may qualify for Pell grant and/or federal loan programs.
-For students who qualify for the current maximum Pell grant, an institutional scholarship will be given to cover their tuition costs for full-time attendance.
+City Vision University has been approved by the US Department of Education to participate in Title IV federal student aid programs for those in our bachelor's and associate's degree programs only.
+Students in this program may qualify for Pell grants and/or federal loans.
+For students who qualify for the current maximum Pell grant ($5,775 for the 2015-2016 aid year and $5,815 for the 2016-2017 aid year), an institutional scholarship will be given to cover their remaining tuition costs for full-time attendance.

 Note: New students will not be awarded Federal Student Loans until they have successfully passed at least one term.

 Requirements: Since Title IV funds (both Pell grants and loans) are a US government program, you must be a US citizen or an eligible non-citizen (typically the holder of a Permanent Resident Card - green card).
 See this FAQ for more on eligible non-citizens.

 Also note that the Pell grant has the following requirements:

 - There is no age limit for federal student aid

 - Students must be pursuing their first bachelor's degree.